waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 Then the [DART](https://arxiv.org/abs/1806.09055) paper proposed an iterative algorithm for a controller-free optimizing weights and model selection jointly with a relaxed softmax version of connection schemes.

+Or technically Attention-is-all model can be regarded as having implicit controllers?
+The controller is the one of the $W$ matrices that generate keys.

 ## Project 3: Interactive Natural Language Processing